Securing Kubernetes Ingress with Ambassador and Let's Encrypt

 acme.cert-manager.io/http01-solver: 'true'

-Store the above in challenge.yaml and deploy it using kubectl apply -f challenge.yaml.
-The cert-manager will retry the challenge and issue the certificate.
+challenge.yaml and deploy it using kubectl apply -f challenge.yaml.
+The cert-manager will retry the challenge and issue the certificate.kubectl get cert and confirm the READY column shows True, like this:$ kubectl get cert

 NAME READY SECRET AGE